 They were a Celtic tribe who lived in Somerset and Wiltshire.

 In the 10th century the king appointed an official called an Earldorman to run each shire (from which we get our word alderman).
-In the eastern Danish part of the country they were replaced by earls.
+In the eastern Danish part of the country, they were replaced by earls.
 In the early 11th century King Canute replaced all the Earldorman with earls.
 The earls became more powerful and came to govern several shires not just one.
 The position became hereditary.
-Below them sheriffs took over the running of individual shires.
+Below them, sheriffs took over the running of individual shires.

 That was a kingdom founded by the Angles in the 6th century.
 (There was another kingdom further west called Middle Anglia).
-From the 7th century East Anglia was dominated by Mercia.
+From the 7th century, East Anglia was dominated by Mercia.
 East Anglia was overrun by the Danes in the 9th century.
-In the 10th century it became part of the kingdom of England but it remained an Earldom.
+In the 10th century, it became part of the kingdom of England but it remained an Earldom.
 (See Earl)

 When Queen Eleanor died in 1290 her body was taken from Nottinghamshire to Westminster Abbey.
-King Edward I erected a cross at each of the places where his the body of his wife rested on its journey, Lincoln, Grantham, Stamford, Geddington, Hardingstone, Stony Stratford, West Cheap and Charing Cross.
+King Edward I erected a cross at each of the places where the body of his wife rested on its journey, Lincoln, Grantham, Stamford, Geddington, Hardingstone, Stony Stratford, West Cheap and Charing Cross.

-Joseph Swan invented an electric light bulb in 1878.
+Joseph Swan invented the electric light bulb in 1878.
 Edison invented another version in 1879.
 The first electric street lights were used in parts of London and Brighton in 1881.
 In the 1890s many towns and cities in Britain converted their street lighting from gas to electricity.
 A history of electricity

 ELEVEN YEARS TYRANNY